By Ada Osman

 Where is this legion of men dressing up to gain access to the Labour party?
 Where are these panels where transwomen are over-represented?
 I am yet to see where are transwomen over represented where cisgender women are being denied access.

 I have to be careful at times.
 I wonder if I am intruding into women only spaces.
 When I was reprimanded by nightclub security in Leamington Spa for using the women’s toilet, I felt I had been mistreated.
 But when he said someone complained, I worried I had made another woman uncomfortable.
 And that was not something I had anticipated, partly because it was a student night at Smack.
 My friend who was present defended me, the bouncer threw his hands into the air and told me to use whichever toilet I like.
-I didn’t say anything because the truth is, when you look like me, a black boy, you don’t talk to people who can assault you and get away with it.
-Another week I used whatever toilet I liked and I was removed, this time the encounter was physical and unnecessary as I would have followed the security guard to a quiet place and make my point.
+I didn’t say anything because the truth is, when you look like me, a non passing black trans woman , you don’t talk to people who can assault you and get away with it.
+Another week I used the toilet I felt safe in and I was removed, this time the encounter was physical and unnecessary as I would have followed the security guard to a quiet place and make my point.
 Luckily another friend was there.
 He grabbed me, but spoke to her.

 They had made it a policy that for a transgender person to use the toilet of their preferred gender they would have to supply documents to prove that they were legally the gender they identified as.